iangrell/fs-journal/quizzes/week10.md

 **10.** If you set a class or method to private, what can access it?
 <!-- enter you answer in the space below -->
 ```
+A private method or class will only be accessible within the body of the class or the struct in which they are declared.
 ```